Recompiling with ServBay

 ,libtool

-, and similar tools for compilation.
-You can typically install them via Homebrew package manager:bashbrew install autoconf automake libtool cmake
+, etc., for compiling most open-source software.
+Install them via Homebrew package manager:bashbrew install autoconf automake libtool cmake

-1If you don't have Homebrew installed, please refer to the official Homebrew website for installation instructions.
+1If Homebrew isn’t installed, visit the official Homebrew site for instructions.

 Setting Up the Build Environment

-You can check the architecture by inspecting any executable in ServBay’s bin
+Check the architecture of any binary in ServBay's bin

 :